-SENSITIVITY OF CERCOSPORA BETICOLA TO FOLIAR FUNGICIDES IN 2015
+SENSITIVITY OF CERCOSPORA BETICOLA TO FOLIAR FUNGICIDES IN 2016

-Gary Secor1, Viviana Rivera1, Melvin Bolton2 and Mohamed Khan1

-Department of Plant Pathology, North Dakota State University, Fargo, ND 58108 and 2USDA-ARS,

-Northern Crop Science Lab, Fargo, ND 58102
+Gary Secor, Viviana Rivera, Melvin Bolton and Mohamed Khan Department of Plant Pathology, North Dakota State University, Fargo, ND 58108 and USDA-ARS, Northern Crop Science Lab, Fargo, ND 58102

 Leaf spot, caused by the fungus Cercospora beticola, is an endemic disease of sugarbeet produced in the Northern Great Plains area of North Dakota and Minnesota that reduces both yield and sucrose content.
 The disease is controlled by crop rotation, resistant varieties and timely fungicide applications.
-Cercospora leaf spot usually appears in the last half of the growing season, and two to four fungicide applications are made during this time for disease management.
+Cercospora leaf spot usually appears in the last half of the growing season, and multiple fungicide applications are necessary for disease management.
 Fungicides are used at high label rates and are alternated for best efficacy, but in recent years, mixtures are becoming more common.
 The most frequently used fungicides are Tin (triphenyl tin hydroxide), Topsin (thiophanate methyl), Eminent (tetraconazole), Proline (prothioconazole), Inspire (difenoconazole) and Headline (pyraclostrobin).
 All fungicides are applied alone, except Topsin, which is applied as a tank mix with Tin.

-Like many other fungi, C. beticola has the ability to adapt to repeated fungicide exposure and become less sensitive to the fungicides used to control them, and increased disease losses can result when fungicides become less sensitive.
-Because both C. beticola and the fungicides used for management have histories of fungicide resistance, it is important to monitor our C. beticola population for changes in sensitivity to the fungicides in order to achieve maximum disease control.
+Like many other fungi, C. beticola has the ability to become less sensitive (resistant) to the fungicides used to control them after repeated exposure, and increased disease losses can result.
+Because both C. beticola and the fungicides used for management have histories of fungicide resistance in our production areas and others, it is important to monitor our C. beticola population for changes in sensitivity to the fungicides in order to achieve maximum disease control.
 We have monitored fungicide sensitivity of field isolates of C. beticola collected from fields representing the sugarbeet production area of the Red River Valley region to the commonly used fungicides in our area annually since 2003.
-In 2015, extensive sensitivity monitoring was conducted for Tin, Eminent, Inspire, and Headline.
+In 2016, extensive sensitivity monitoring was conducted for Tin, Topsin, Eminent, Inspire, Proline and Headline.